eolatham/smarthome-dashboard-simulation/team_norms.md

 ### Norm #4

 When an individual in the team is upset with someone else in the team they should initially work on handling the issue among themselves.
-If the issue is not resolved and is brought to the entire team, our team will meet on Zoom to have a face-to-face conversation about it.
+If the issue is not resolved and is brought to the entire team, our team will meet on Microsoft Teams to have a face-to-face conversation about it.

 ### Norm #5